333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Jeffrey C. Krause is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
 He currently serves as Co-Chair of the firm’s Business Restructuring and Reorganization Practice Group.
 He has a broad corporate restructuring practice and has handled significant debtor and creditor committee representations, as well as representations of acquirers of assets from chapter 11 debtors, lessors and secured and unsecured creditors.
-He is a fellow of the American College of Bankruptcy, and was named Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Lawyer of the Year 2017 for Los Angeles by Best Lawyers.
+He is a fellow of the American College of Bankruptcy.
+Mr. Krause was listed as an Outstanding Restructuring Lawyer by Turnarounds & Workouts in 2018 and was named Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Lawyer of the Year 2017 for Los Angeles by Best Lawyers.

 Mr. Krause has represented multiple investors in various chapter 11 cases, distressed acquisitions and out of court restructuring transactions, including the following:

 Mr. Krause has represented secured lenders in chapter 11 cases and out of court restructuring transactions, including PDL BioPharma, Inc., Direct Lend, Inc., Deutsche Bank, Kayne Saybrook, FINOVA Capital (after Berkadia acquired the right to manage FINOVA), Lend Lease, Beal Bank, Home Savings and Loan, Bank of Hawaii, CapitalSource, and the Colonial Williamsburg Foundation, as a secured creditor in the chapter 11 case of Carter’s Grove, LLC.